Marouan-el-yassini/AgenticCar-Assistant/README.md

 # 🤖 Assitant Engine: The Ultimate Autonomous Agentic Assistant

-Welcome to the **ELY Engine**, a comprehensive, multi-agent AI architecture designed to completely automate lead qualification, customer support, and direct bookings via WhatsApp.
+Welcome to the **Assistant Engine**, a comprehensive, multi-agent AI architecture designed to completely automate lead qualification, customer support, and direct bookings via WhatsApp.

 This repository serves as the central hub and orchestrator for the entire agentic ecosystem.